For a long time, supplement companies have made bank on the idea that consistently using their products can completely change your physique.

-Proteins are molecules that your body need for creating and repairing tissue and thus, building muscle mass.
-Intense physical activity (such as resistance training) breaks down your body’s proteins by creating microtears in your muscle tissue.
+Proteins are molecules that your body need for building muscle mass.
+Intense physical activity (such as CrossFit) breaks down your body’s proteins

-Ingesting protein stimulates protein synthesis allowing new tissue to repair and replace the damaged ones.
+and ingesting protein stimulates protein synthesis, allowing new tissue to repair and replace the damaged ones.
 This is why protein is often taken during or after exercise to increase the impact of muscle growth.

 Evenly distribute your protein intake across your meals throughout the day including a protein shake during or after your workout.